rodisch/mididings-mypatches/README.md

 'Input_map_synths' is connected via aconnect to one USB-output of a MidiHUB (see http://blokas.io).

 The main-script imports several subscripts to do the data mapping:
-- CC to NRPN for the old ROland gear (M-SE1, M-OC2)
+- CC to NRPN for the old ROland gear (M-SE1, M-OC1)
-- Note to drum mapping for the nocation Circuit
+- Note to drum mapping for the Novation Circuit
-- Some controller mapping and sustaint for the Volca FM
+- Some controller mapping and sustain for the Volca FM